nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

     --alias ca_prime --cert /tmp/ca.cert --timeout 30
 ```

-This adds the new client certificate under the alias `ca_prime`.
-It is not possible to replace the CA certificate because all processes in the domain and SQL clients are currently using it.
-This single command invocation causes the trusted certificate to be propagated to all APs and all database processes.
 The `--timeout` argument specifies the amount of time to wait for the new certificate to be propagated to the truststore of every process in the domain.

 Make sure that the new CA certificate with alias `ca_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).